mugenyirebekah/Computer-Aided-Design/README.md

-...mostly learning how to use SolidWORKS.
+...mostly learning how to use SolidWORKS...